BonoboPLC/bonoboplc_wiki/administration/staff.md

 Set contact details for each Staff.
 Be sure to correctly enter the email address so that the new Staff member receives their welcome email.

-## Save the new User
+## Create the new User

-Click "Save".
-On success, you will be taken to the new User's profile page.
+Click "Create" to complete the setup.
+On success, you will be taken to the new User's profile page where you can assign permissions to them.

 ## Setting Agent Permissions